anavinahar/architecture-center/docs/microservices/logging-monitoring.md

         - Batching - to reduce the number of calls to the telemetry service

     - What is the granularity of the data.
+    - Avoid any blocking calls to write logs or telemetry data.

 What can it log
     - Prometheus only supports floats, not strings.